Thailand: Exploring caves in Railay Beach, Krabi

 A boat needs at least 4 -6 passengers

-We didn’t bring any water or food on the assumption that we could buy them in Railay.
-We were a bit too early, though.
-After we unsuccessfully found any shop on the main street, where many bars and restaurants stood on both sides, we spotted a small shop on the East beach and bought a pretty expensive bottle of water.
+We hadn’t brought any water or food, assuming we could buy some in Railay.
+But we were a bit too early.
+After failing to find anything open on the main street, where bars and restaurants lined both sides, we finally came across a small shop on Railay East Beach and bought a rather expensive bottle of water.
+In the end, we didn’t really need it this time, but you never know how hot it might get or how far away the next source of water will be.

-It was supposed to be inside the significantly high limestone cliff we saw at the edge of Railay West Beach, but regular people without proper climbing skills and gear could not approach the cave from that side.
-To reach the cave, we needed to walk all around to Phra Nang Beach on the other side of the cliff.
+Our first destination was the Bat Cave.
+It lies inside the massive limestone cliff at the edge of Railay West Beach, but without proper climbing skills and gear, ordinary visitors can’t reach it from that side.
+To access the cave, we had to walk all the way around to Phra Nang Beach on the far side of the cliff.

 After walking through the still quiet early morning main street, we came out to the East Beach.